mschro5762/OAuthStudy/README.md

 - [x] Generates a self descriptive object that is encrypted and sent
 - [ ] Add a web page for Resource Owner to actively consent to Client authorization
 - [ ] Add a system to handle more than one scope
+    - [ ] Add scope to Authorization Code
 - [ ] Sign Authorization Codes
 - [ ] PKCE protection (RFC 7636)